-- We also have to remember that, for fuzzing (or at least for "random testing"), once you've automated generating random activity, you've still only done half of the job. - The other half of the job is modeling to generate expected results! - This modeling is extremely hard to do in the most general case, especially if you include multiple interacting asynchronous threads. - We can't realistically try to solve this whole problem right from the start.
+- We also have to remember that, for fuzzing, once you've automated generating random activity, you've still only done half of the job. - The other half of the job is modeling to generate expected results! - This modeling is extremely hard to do in the most general case, especially if you include multiple interacting asynchronous threads. - We can't realistically try to solve this whole problem right from the start.
 We should start with a smaller set of use cases and work our way out.